AREN - Architectural Engr (AREN)

 AREN 300 Architectural Engineering Systems

 Credits 3.
-3 Lecture Hours.
+2 Lecture Hours.
+3 Lab Hours.
 Analysis and application of the engineering design process to solve problems associated with the design and operation of building systems, specifically related to HVAC, electrical power and lighting, and structural integrity; communication of solutions to technical problems of building systems, through writing, presentations, and team interactions, typical of architectural engineers in the building industry; emphasis on the engineering design process in architectural engineering, structural systems for buildings, mechanical systems for heating, ventilation, and air-conditioning, electrical lighting for buildings, building fire safety, building acoustics, building codes and standards, interface issues among different building systems, and sustainability aspects of building systems.
-Prerequisites: Grade of C or better in AREN 200; junior classification or approval of instructor.
+Prerequisites: Grade of C or better in AREN 200 and AREN 221; or approval of instructor.

 AREN 320 Lighting Engineering for Buildings

 Credits 3.
 3 Lecture Hours.
 Reinforces the fundamentals of illuminating engineering for building interiors; focuses on the design and analysis of electrical lighting systems, including the integration between the lighting design process and the technical foundations of building lighting; emphasis on the fundamentals of lighting engineering and basic engineering methods for building lighting systems, lighting design criteria, lighting calculations, and power budgets.
-Prerequisites: Junior or senior classification; major in engineering or approval of instructor.
+Prerequisites: Grade of C or better in AREN 300; or approval of instructor.

 AREN 330 Mechanical Systems for Buildings

 Credits 3.
 3 Lecture Hours.
 Introduction to qualitative and quantitative engineering concepts of mechanical systems for buildings for architectural engineers, including HVAC systems, control of indoor air pollutants and fire suppression systems; emphasis on thermal behavior of buildings and building envelopes, human comfort requirements and psychometrics, thermal load calculations, HVAC systems/equipment, design of space air-conditioning and its relationship to architectural design, mechanical systems for indoor air quality and for fire suppression.
-Prerequisite: Grade of C or better in MEEN 315 or MMET 370.
+Prerequisites: Grade of C or better in AREN 300 and AREN 310; or approval of instructor.

 AREN 399 High Impact Experience for Architectural Engineers